First Balkan Alliance: Albanians

 Garašanin believed that Albanians would be the biggest obstacle in case of general anti-Ottoman uprising in the Balkans, so he tried to establish cooperation with Albanian leaders.
 Already in 1844 Garašanin established relations with Catholic Albanians (Mirdita).
 Thanks to Mirdita's Catholic priest Gaspar Krasniqi, with whom Garašanin began communication in 1846, Garašanin signed an agreement about united activities with Mirdita chieftain Bib Doda in 1849.
 Garašanin believed that Albania should be established as an independent state.
 The eventual Albanian state was to encompass territories between rivers Drin (Drim) and Aoös (Vojuša).

 In 1864 Garašanin sent captain Ljubomir Ivanović to northern Albania.
 Ivanović closely cooperated with Gaspar Krasniqi until the middle of 1865 when Krasniqi was expelled to Istanbul (the Ottoman capital) by the Ottomans, because of his participation in the unrests aimed against Mirdita chieftain Bib Doda.
 Ivanović had to send his reports to Garašanin through another Catholic priest, Jozef (Franc) Mauri, a Slovene Franciscan.
 Garašanin believed that it would be easier to establish cooperation with the Catholics in Albania (than Muslims), thus appointed Mauri as his envoy to the leaders of Mirdita tribe.
 Mauri explained to Mirdita chieftains that Serbia had no intention to forcefully convert Mirdita to Orthodox Christianity, but instead to help them to enjoy all rights they would have i.e. in Austro-Hungarian Empire.
 Besides Mauri who was active in Albania, the Serbian government engaged another envoy, Naum Sido, to actively work on gaining Albanian support for the Alliance.
 Sido was an Orthodox Albanian merchant from Debar (in western Macedonia) who frequently travelled to Istanbul.
-In 1866 an uprising erupted in the Čemernik region near Elbasan, when Albanians refused to pay taxes and attacked Ottoman officials.